beescuit9510/stats-for-spotify/README.md

 ## General Information

-- the project is simple, it shows stats for your spotify account
+- This project is simple, it shows stats for your spotify account
-- most top listend songs, artists, the most recently listend songs
+- Most top listened songs and artists, and the most recently listened songs

 ## Technologies Used